jakebasile/procbot/README.md

 1. Fork the repo!
 2. Clone the repo!
 3. Contribute!
-4. Add name and url to CONTRIBUTORS.md!
+4. Add name and url to CONTRIBUTORS.txt!
 5. Pull Request!

 ## Why?